MJGrey/SprayingToolkit/README.md

 ## Aerosol 💦

-Scrapes all text from the target website and sends it to [AWS Comprehend](https://aws.amazon.com/comprehend/) for analysis to generate custom wordlists for password spraying.
+A [mitmproxy](https://mitmproxy.org/) add-on that scrapes all text from the target website and sends it to [AWS Comprehend](https://aws.amazon.com/comprehend/) for analysis to generate custom wordlists for password spraying.

 # Installation